 Insurance and reinsurance companies are evaluated by various rating agencies in order to measure each company's financial strength.
 Higher ratings generally indicate financial stability and a stronger ability to pay claims.
 A.M.
-Best currently rates OneBeacon's principal operating insurance subsidiaries "A" (Excellent, the third highest of fifteen ratings), Folksamerica's principal reinsurance operating subsidiary "A-" (Excellent, the fourth highest of fifteen ratings) and Fund American Re "A-" (Excellent, the fourth highest of fifteen ratings).
+Best currently rates OneBeacon's principal operating insurance subsidiaries "A" (Excellent), Folksamerica's principal reinsurance operating subsidiary "A-" (Excellent) and Fund American Re "A-" (Excellent).
 White Mountains believes that strong ratings are important factors in the marketing of insurance and reinsurance products to agents and consumers.